 It could be whatever floats your boat, for me I always wanted to game then earn money thru gaming.
 I wanted to go ahead and post my gameplay videos but I tend to disregard it.

 - I felt that the games I play won’t get the views and likes and it would feel like a waste of time.
-An Easy Fix : I just did it, recorded it and posted it.
+An Easy Fix: I just did it, recorded it and posted it.
 I don’t care if the gameplay videos I post won’t garner much attention.
-I have faith that it will in the long run.
-I just need patience.
+I have faith that it will in the long run, just need patience and lots of it.

-- The computer I’m using can’t handle the games I want to play or I’d get bad comments that my games are running on a potato etc. – Quick Fix : Save up the money, get a job, ask for donation etc and upgrade or buy a new computer.
+- The computer I’m using can’t handle the games I want to play or I’d get bad comments that my games are running on a potato etc. – Quick Fix: Save up the money, get a job, ask for a donation, etc and upgrade or buy a new computer.

-- Recording videos is fine but I don’t know how to edit or I’m not good at it. – The Fix : Check my suggested software below also tutorials are everywhere on the net, try different software until your comfortable with it.
+- Recording videos is fine but I don’t know how to edit or I’m not good at it. – The Fix: Check my suggested software below also tutorials are everywhere on the net, try different software until you find a program you are comfortable with it.